k5cents/models-markets/README.md

 I scraped [the PredictIt API](https://www.predictit.org/api/marketdata/all/ "PredictIt API") before the election and used the data to find all market ID's related to Congressional elections.
-PredictIt then provided the revelant market data as a `.csv` file.
+PredictIt then provided the relevant market data as a `.csv` file.

 Each observation represents one day's opening, closing, low, and high